Why is my metal roof cracked

 Inspect the roof

-Carefully inspect your metal roof for any signs of cracking, corrosion, or other damage.
-Look for cracks, holes, or areas where the metal is starting to wear down.
+Carefully inspect the entire surface of your metal roof for any signs of cracking, holes, or corrosion.

 2. 2